alcinnz/Project-Scavange/Entrigue UX.md

 A crawler would have a special account on this site to import any OpenSearch descriptors and VOID RDF metadata it finds.
 A messaging interface would be used to tell this crawler which sites it should check.

 The branding on this site should be colourful to reflect the wordcloud on the mainsite.

+## General Feel
+The goal in this whole design is to get hunters from no idea where to look to some idea in less than a second.
+Making the interface somewhat fun can aid this as it encourages people to explore the possibilities, but fun and delight are not the main goals.

+The whole interface springs out of this, with font design being the main area available to introduce branding.